-Scrub the sweet potatoes, pierce them all over with a fork, and bake the sweet potatoes on a baking sheet at 450°F for 50 to 60 minutes until very tender.
+Scrub the sweet potatoes clean, pierce them all over with a fork, and bake the sweet potatoes on a baking sheet at 450°F for 50 to 60 minutes until very tender.
 Allow them to cool enough to handle, then remove the skins.

-Place the sweet potatoes in a large mixing bowl and use the beaters of a handheld electric mixer (without the mixer turned on) to mash the sweet potatoes.
-Add the butter to the bowl and beat the sweet potatoes and butter until light and fluffy, about 2 to 3 minutes.
-Start at a lower speed then gradually increase the speed to high.
+Lower your oven temperature to 350°F. Place the sweet potatoes in a large mixing bowl and use the beaters of a handheld electric mixer (without the mixer turned on) to break the sweet potatoes apart.
+Add the butter to the bowl and beat the sweet potatoes and butter on medium-high speed for 2 to 3 minutes until light and fluffy.

-Add the eggs, granulated sugar, brown sugar, evaporated milk, vanilla, spices, and salt and beat on medium speed until well combined.
+Add the granulated sugar, brown sugar, evaporated milk, cinnamon, nutmeg, cloves, salt, and vanilla, and beat until well combined.
+Add the eggs and continue to beat until the filling is smooth.
 Pour the filling into the prepared pie crust and smooth it out into an even layer.

 Bake the pie in the preheated oven for 55 to 65 minutes until the center is set and a toothpick inserted into the center comes out clean.

 Allow the pie to cool on a wire rack.
-Serve sweet potato pie warm or at room temperature with whipped cream.
+Serve sweet potato pie chilled or at room temperature with fresh whipped cream.